sjmcculloch/smblogv2/content/posts/2020-06-10-how-to-watch-90-day-fiance-australia/index.md

 > Amazon **may** block a purchase if they detect it's outside of the US.
 You can try using the VPN.

+## Option 4 - YouTube

+On the day of release, you might also find the most recent episode before it is pulled.
+New episodes are generally released on a Monday & Tuesday for Australians.

 ## Recommended Viewing Order

 Don't know what to watch first?
 Check out the [90 Day Fiancé Viewing Order in 2020](/2020-90-day-fiance-viewing-order)

+## Want more?

+If you want to increase your fandom, consider joining the [reddit](https://www.reddit.com/r/90DayFiance/) and checking out the [fantastic merchandise](https://www.etsy.com/market/90_day_fiance).